carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 ## Customizing for the Hardware Configuration
 This library can support many different hardware configurations.
-Therefore, the hardware configuration definition is not built in to the library[^1].
+Therefore, the hardware configuration is not defined in the library[^1].
 Instead, the application must provide it.
 The configuration is defined in "objects" of type `spi_t` (see `sd_driver/spi.h`) and `sd_card_t` (see `sd_driver/sd_card.h`).
 There can be one or more objects of both types.